Timely Contract® - Real Property, Real Solutions® - logo

 Special Exceptions

-Special Exceptions are found in Schedule B of the 2006 ALTA Owner’s Policy, most times in Section II, and often are referred to colloquially as Section B II exceptions.
+Special Exceptions are found in Schedule B of the 2006 ALTA Owner’s Policy, most times in Section II.
 The Special Exceptions section lists public-record documents representing uninsured risks to title.
-The Special Exceptions represent the greatest risks when buying or selling property because they can be so diverse, unexpected, contrary to expectations, and ultimately expensive when not accounted for.
-For more information, see our article, Title Insurance Special Exceptions.

 What is a Title Insurance Endorsement?